TomFrost/Bristol/README.md

 log.info("This message contains both of those key/value pairs!");
 ```

-Functions provided to **addGlobal** will be executed for every log message.
+Functions provided to `addGlobal` will be executed for every log message.
-Note, however, that they're only called once per message even if multiple
+Note that they're only called once per message even if multiple
 targets have been added; therefore, the uuid in the example above will be
 consistent across *all* configured targets.